Rebecca Budig: Early life and career

 Other notable roles include co-hosting The Sports Illustrated for Kids Show.
 Budig worked for the World Wrestling Federation as an interviewer for a short time on Sunday Night HEAT in 2000.
 She has made appearances on Out of Practice, as well as on Hope & Faith.
 She did a movie called The Perfect Child (2007) featured on Lifetime with the leading role as Sarah Daniels.
 In addition, Budig has been seen on CSI playing a role as a murdered lap dancer (Season 8, Episodes 9 & 10).

 It was announced in late 2007 that Budig would be returning to All My Children as Greenlee Smythe, the role she originated.
 She had been replaced by another actress Sabine Singh earlier that year.
 She returned to the show in January 2008.
 However, she signed a limited contract with the show.
 Later, while rumors circulated of Budig's departure, she confirmed in October 2008 that she would be leaving the series again in February 2009.
 Budig cited the reason for her departure as wanting to return to the West Coast to be with her husband.
 Budig returned to 'All My Children in late December 2009 (when the show relocated production to Los Angeles), and remained with the series until its series finale in September 2011.

 In 2010, Budig won the first and only season of the ABC show Skating with the Stars.
 The show paired celebrities with professional ice skaters, who competed each week.
 Since September 2013, she began co-hosting the syndicated lifestyle television show Better, alongside JD Roberto.
 In 2012, she appeared with Janeane Garofalo in the comedic movie Bad Parents.
 In February 2015, it was announced that Budig had been cast on General Hospital in an unknown "killer" role.
 She debuted the role of Hayden Barnes on March 20, 2015.
 On June 27, 2017, it was announced that Budig had been let go from General Hospital, with her dismissal cited as a "storyline necessity".
 On May 9, 2019, it was announced that she would reprise the role of Hayden Barnes on General Hospital.
 On June 27, 2019, it was announced that Budig would return in July; returning during the final moments of the July 8, 2019, episode.
 However, on November 20, 2019, Budig's exit was confirmed once more; she made her last appearance on November 27, 2019.

 On August 6, 2024, Budig began airing on her fourth soap opera, The Bold and the Beautiful, stepping into the long-running role of Taylor Hayes.

+She has hosted the podcast called Soapy with Greg Rikaart premiered on June 8, 2025, and the first special guest is Eric Braeden.